 Print out your parking pass and leave it in your car before you check in the day of

 your student’s session.

-- Bring water and wear comfortable clothing and shoes.
-It will be long day with a good
+Bring water and wear comfortable clothing and shoes.
+It will be an active day with

 with both your student's emotions and your own emotions as they enter a new stage